-The Alcohol Education Program (Connecticut Diversion Program for DUI)
+The Impaired Driver Intervention Program (Connecticut Diversion Program for DUI)

 The state of Connecticut has various diversionary programs which allow first time offenders the opportunity to have the cases against them dismissed if they complete the requirements issued to them by the court.
-The alcohol education program (AEP) is the mechanism an individual can use to have a first arrest for a DUI dismissed.
+The Impaired Driver Intervention Program (IDIP), previously called the Alcohol Education Program, is the mechanism an individual can use to have a first arrest for a DUI dismissed.

 Contact Our Experienced DUI Attorney for a Free Consultation

 Based in Fairfield, Connecticut, The Lebedevitch Law Firm takes DUI cases throughout Stamford, Greenwich, New Canaan, Norwalk, Darien, Rowayton, Fairfield, Trumbull, Westport, Wilton, Weston, Danbury, New Haven, Bethany, Woodbridge, Milford, Stratford, Bridgeport, and all throughout the State of Connecticut.
 We offer predictable flat fees in DUI cases.
 Contact us for a free consultation.